NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Uncharged juggles better and ends with a low sweep
   - 1C is a mid sweep
   - 2C is an untechable sweep
+- 6A2C
+  - Is unblockable
-- 6A2C is unblockable; sweep ender is untechable
+  - Sweep ender is untechable
-- 4A: Window improved
+- 4A window improved
 - Act4A is unblockable and drains chakra
 - 8A high crush changed from 1-end to 11-32 to match the animation better
+- JA
-- JA phantom sword glitch applies to both players; hitbox is active for one more frame
+  - Phantom sword glitch applies to both players
+  - Hitbox is active for one more frame
 - 5Y does normal overhead throw
 - 2Y is slam throw
+- 5X
-- 5X hitbox appears one frame sooner; drains 50% meter (vanilla is 47.8%)
+  - Hitbox appears one frame sooner
+  - Drains 50% meter (vanilla is 47.8%)
 - 2X
   - Requires and costs 75%
   - Shark juggles better